Three authorization systems for SharePoint Add-ins

-Learn about the three systems that apps for SharePoint can use to get authorization to SharePoint resources.
+Learn the three systems that SharePoint Add-ins can use to get authorization to SharePoint resources.

 Applies to: SharePoint Add-ins | SharePoint Foundation 2013 | SharePoint Online